EricGelencserDev/Battleship_React/README.md

-This is a full re-make of the classic game of "Battleship".
-Built using the React.js framework.
+This is a full re-make of the classic game of "Battleship" for "The LEAGUE of Extrodornay Progammers".
+The LEAGUE is an after school program for middel schoolers t Built using the React.js framework.

+*Getting started

  - git clone this repo
  - npm install
  - npm start

 JavaShip or BattleScript (A Battleship game built with React.Js)